|

-<< Click to display table of contents >> Navigation: TiCon ProKon > Analysis Criteria ProKon M > Number of Positioning Locations |
+<< Click to display table of contents >> Navigation: TiCon ProKon > Analysis Criteria ProKon M > Number of pos. locations |

-Number of Positioning Locations |
+Number of positioning locations |

 Number of positioning locations refers to the number of locations in which a component or sub-assembly has to be positioned in order to reach its final position. |